daattali/beautiful-jekyll/_posts/2017-10-15-relationship-hack-with-slack.md

 Our relationship feels new and interesting as we discover ourselves and each other.
 I feel delighted when reading the threads we shared on cat / dog memes, news articles, books, places to explore, etc.

-I make about 80% of the posts in #home-projects, while Haley makes about 80% of the posts in #cooking.
-We both found this heteronormativity interesting - these are two areas we separately do and jointly enjoy.
+I make about 80% of the posts in `#home-projects`, while Haley makes about 80% of the posts in `#cooking`.
+We both found this heteronormativity interesting - these are two areas we ***separately* do** and ***jointly* enjoy**.
 I love building home projects and she loves baking desserts.
 We found this sharing to be an authentic, non-invasive way to share the details of how some experience is put together, whether it's a wiring diagram for our Alexa-enabled three-switch lights or a recipe for spinach goat cheese quiche.

 ---